 How Do You Know When It’s Safe to Drive?

 So, how do you figure out when it’s safe to drive following your last dose?
 It’s not a straightforward answer.
-Like alcohol, the length and potency of cannabis’ effect on your body depends on many elements: your age and weight, the strain and how much THC was in the dose, whether you’re using other substances as well, and your tolerance.
+Like alcohol, the length and potency of cannabis’ effect on your body depend on many elements: your age and weight, the strain and how much THC were in the dose, whether you’re using other substances as well, and your tolerance.
 The ingestion method is also a factor.

 Once cannabis enters your bloodstream, it is metabolized and takes effect very quickly, but edibles can take up to two hours to reach the bloodstream, while smoking, vaporizing, and sublingual application (concentrates dropped under the tongue) are absorbed within seconds.